 |Catalog Record:||A record for this collection, including location information, may be available in Orbis, the Yale University Library catalog.|

 The papers were bequeathed to the Beinecke Library in accordance with terms of Nathan's will following her death in 1986.

 This collection is open for research.

-Restricted Fragile material may only be consulted with the permission of the appropriate curator.
-Preservation photocopies and photographs for reference use have been substituted in the main files.
+Restricted Fragile Papers in box 32 may only be consulted with permission of the appropriate curator.
+Preservation photocopies for reference use have been substituted in the main files.